GoodWebDev88/RSS-Server/docs/en/developers/05_Release_new_version.md

 * `need_info_update()` returns `true` if the user must intervene during the update or `false` if not;
 * `ask_info_update()` displays a form to the user if `need_info_update()` has returned `true`;
 * `save_info_update()` is responsible for saving the information filled out by the user (from the `ask_info_update()` form);
-* `do_post_update()` is executed at the end of the update and takes into account the code of the new version (e.g., if the new version changes the `Minz_Configuration` object, you will benefit from these improvements).
+* `do_post_update()` is executed at the end of the update and takes into account the code of the new version (e.g., if the new version changes the `Base_Configuration` object, you will benefit from these improvements).

 ## Updating the versions file